-According to the European Commission's Turkey 2018 Report, 'Turkey has a good level of preparation in the area of financial services.
-Some progress was made, particularly in making it compulsory for employers to automatically enrol employees in pension schemes.'29 The Report also states that, while banks continued to dominate the financial sector, the size of the much smaller insurance sector (including private pensions) increased to 4 per cent.
+According to the European Commission's Turkey 2019 Report, 'Turkey has a good level of preparation in the area of financial services' while noting that there has been no progress during the reporting period.44 Some progress was made in the previous period, notably with regard to making it compulsory for employers to automatically enrol employees in pension schemes.'45

 Newly emerging risks, disasters that have been experienced and the economic climate are important motives when shaping the underlying legislation and insurance tools.
-In that vein, in 2018 the Undersecretariat aimed to enhance insurance regulations to incentivise participants in the insurance market and to develop new products that will create opportunities for insurance companies.
-Ultimately, this endeavour was limited to compulsory motor liability insurance and individual pension schemes.
-More progress may be made in 2019.
-Efforts to align Turkish regulation with EU insurance regulation are expected to continue.
-The Association of the Insurance, Reinsurance and Pension Companies, for instance, has been in constant communication with the Ministry of Treasury and Finance in order to integrate the York-Antwerp Rules 2016 into the TCC, which will take place in 2019.30
+In that vein, in 2019 the government aimed at enhancing insurance regulations to incentivise participants in the insurance market and to develop new products that will create opportunities for insurance companies.

 1 Pelin Baysal is a partner and Ilgaz Önder is an associate at Gün + Partners.